-Each academic year, the Center for Public Service and Department of Political Science and Public Affairs at Seton Hall University award around $35,000 in direct tuition assistance to students in our MPA program.
-The following outlines.
+Each academic year, the Center for Public Service and the Department of Political Science and Public Affairs at Seton Hall University award close to $75,000 in direct tuition assistance to students in our MPA program.
+The following outlines:

 - The different types of MPA-only scholarships available

-If you have any questions about these scholarships please feel free to contact the chair of the 2013-2014 MPA Scholarship Committee Dr. Heath Brown at email@example.com
+If you have any questions about these scholarships please contact the director of the MPA program, Dr. Matthew Hale, at email@example.com.

 William Randolph Hearst Foundation Scholarships

 Hearst scholarship decisions are based on data contained in the department’s admission application.
-The faculty scholarship committee considers academic merit (GPA, research experience/publications, academic fellowships awarded, etc) as well as relevant nonprofit and/or public service work experience.
+The faculty scholarship committee considers academic merit (GPA, research experience/publications, academic fellowships awarded, etc.) as well as relevant nonprofit and/or public service work experience.
 The letters of recommendation and the personal essay contained in the admissions application are also used to make scholarship decisions.
-The Center for Public Service and Department of Political Science and Public Affairs also recognize that diversity in our student body and among our scholarship recipients are a fundamental principles of our MPA program.
+The Center for Public Service and Department of Political Science and Public Affairs also recognize that diversity in our student body and scholarship recipients is a fundamental principle of our MPA program.

 Reiner Endowed Scholarships

-This scholarship is made possible by a generous endowment made to from the Reiner Foundation Like the Hearst, the Reiner Scholarships are highly competitive and awards are based primarily on academic merit.
-Reiner scholars generally have incoming GPA of at least 3.50 and have a track record of significant involvement in the Nonprofit and Public Service world.
-Hearst scholarships are considered two-year awards, however students are required to earn at least a 3.5 GPA in their first year in order to guarantee second year support.
-The awards range from between $1,000 and $5,000 in tuition assistance per year, depending on available funds.
-Each year the department faculty awards two new Reiner Scholarships to students in the Fall incoming class.
+Reiner scholarships are considered two-year awards, however, students are required to earn at least a 3.5 GPA in their first year in order to guarantee second-year support.
+The awards range from $5,000 to $7,000 per year in tuition assistance, depending on available funds.
+Each year the department faculty awards two new Reiner Scholarships to students in the fall incoming class.
 This means that there are at least four “Reiner Scholars” in the program at any one time.

 Reiner scholarship decisions are based on data contained in the department’s admission application.
-The faculty scholarship committee considers academic merit (GPA, relevant research experience/publications, academic fellowships awarded, etc.) In addition, applicants track record of involvement in nonprofit and public service organizations along with the letters of recommendation and the personal essay contained in the admissions application are considered in scholarship decisions.
+The faculty scholarship committee considers academic merit (GPA, relevant research experience/publications, academic fellowships awarded, etc.) Additionally, applicants’ track records of involvement in nonprofit and public service organizations, along with the letters of recommendation and the personal essay contained in the admissions application, are considered in scholarship decisions.

 Thomas J. Stanton Scholarship

 This scholarship is made possible through a generous gift to the Center for Public Service by Mrs. Jane Maloney Stanton in memory of her late husband Thomas J. Stanton.
-Mr. Stanton’s served as president and chief executive officer of the National Bank of New Jersey (now part of Bank of America).
-After he retired in 1990, he remained active in urban renewal projects, pledging dollars and time as chairperson of the first board of Liberty Science Center and chairperson on New Jersey Future, an organization dedicated to improving the quality of life in New Jersey.
-In addition, he served on numerous other boards of faith-based and secular charitable organizations.
-Throughout his life, Mr. Stanton, made philanthropic endeavors his priority and was particularly passionate about improving economic and community development in New Jersey.
+Mr. Stanton served as President and Chief Executive Officer of the National Bank of New Jersey (now part of Bank of America).
+After he retired in 1990, he remained active in urban renewal projects, pledging dollars and time as chairperson of the first board of Liberty Science Center and chairperson of the board New Jersey Future, an organization dedicated to improving the quality of life in New Jersey.
+Additionally, he served on numerous boards of faith-based and secular charitable organizations.
+Throughout his life, Mr. Stanton made philanthropic endeavors his priority and was particularly passionate about improving economic and community development in New Jersey.
 Mr. Stanton passed away in 1998 and this scholarship is designed to honor his many achievements and his memory.

 Union County Nonprofit Scholarships